Skip to main content

-With custom authentication, your workflow or your app authenticate the recipient.
-SignatureAPI provides a URL you can share directly with recipients to start the signing ceremony.
+With custom authentication, your application or workflow authenticates the recipient.
+SignatureAPI provides a ceremony URL that you share directly with the recipient to start their signing session.

-• You need to use specific authentication methods (biometrics, SSO, multi-factor authentication)
+• You need specific authentication methods (biometrics, SSO, multi-factor).

-• You want to control exactly when and how recipients access the ceremony
+• You want to embed the ceremony in your application.

-• Share with recipients via email or SMS
+• Send the URL via email or SMS with your own branding.

 // POST https://api.signatureapi.com/v1/envelopes